Eric Stoltz: Career

 Starting in 2014, Stoltz became the producing director of the CBS political drama series Madam Secretary.
 The following year he became one of its four executive producers, alongside Morgan Freeman and Barbara Hall and has directed more than 10 episodes, as well as starring alongside Téa Leoni in several episodes as her brother, Will Adams.

 Personal life

-Stoltz met Bridget Fonda in 1986 and they began dating in 1990.
+Stoltz and Bridget Fonda began dating in 1990.
 The relationship ended after eight years.

-In 2005, Stoltz married Bernadette Moley, a singer and former animator for Disney who migrated to the United States from Ireland.
+Stoltz married Bernadette Moley, a singer, in 2005.
+The couple have one child, a daughter.